Nextiles/documentation/software/SDK_Installation.md

 ### License

+### Terminologies

+1. Connect
+    - As the term says, this is when you connect a device, or establish a bluetooth connection with a BLE Device

+2. Subscribe
+    - This is done only when the device is connected.
+You cannot subscribe to a device which is not connected.
+Subscribe in this document means subscribing to a BLE device characteristics.

+3. Unsubscribe
+    - When user doesn't want to listen to the BLE device, but also doesn't want to disconnect.
+That's where we need to do Unsubscribe.

+4. Disconenct
+    - When user want to disconnect a connected device.

+5. Characteristics
+    - Consider Characteristics as data points which you can listen to, of a Nextiles device.
+NextilesSDK acts as a wrapper and provides raw, calculated data points for, acceleration, gyration, pressure, torque, etc.

+6. TIME_INTERVAL
+    - is a time interval which decides if the data should be stored in a CSV and create a new CSV to accomodate the live data stream.
+It's an interval by which SDK breaks the CSVs

 ### Install Nextiles SDK via SPM (Swift package manager)

 1. Swift Package Manager is distributed with Xcode.
 To start adding the Nextiles SDK to your iOS project, open your project in Xcode and select File > Swift Packages > Add Package Dependency.
 Note:- XCode is at 12.5, at the time of this document.